 I looked through the pages and thought “Yes, I can do this”.
 But still, I needed a more traditional motif to complement the reproduction sampler I had made.

-this quilt.
-I marked the quilt, chose the perfect thread - Aurifil 40 wt - and ventured into making curved lines.
+That is when I found the Orange Peel instructions on page 138.
+I had only quilted orange peels inside a block before in this quilt.
+I marked the quilt, chose the perfect thread – Aurifil 40 wt – and ventured into making curved lines.

 I bound it by machine and as soon as the household was alive I threw it in the washing machine because I wanted to give it a worn look.
 I usually do not wash wall hangings but this time I could not resist.